ObiyaDev/obiya-examples/examples/sguequierre/README.md

 Set up a GitHub webhook on the repository you wish to monitor for code changes.
 Use [ngrok](https://ngrok.com/docs/getting-started/) to forward your `localhost:3000` to a public URL and set that + `/webhook/github` as the payload URL for your webhook.
 Set the content type of your webhook as `application/json`.
-Add a secret of your choice and then add that to your <file>.env</file> file.
+Add a secret of your choice and then add that to your .env file.
 For the events you would like to trigger the webhook, select "Just the `push` event."

-Run your Motia project again with the updated <file>.env</file>.
+Run your Motia project again with the updated .env.

 Now, trigger the workflow by pushing some code changes to your repository.